karlnicoll/lily58-cbiscuit/README.md

 ### Tap Or Hold Layer Keys

-Hold layer keys to use keys on that layer briefly, or tap them once to stay on that layer until you want to switch back.
+Hold layer keys to use keys on that layer briefly, or tap them twice to stay on that layer until you want to switch back.

 ## Full Keymaps